 IRCPL Joint Projects will fund projects up to $15,000 for travel, materials, and other expenses related to the design/implementation of the project, although funding of up to $20,000 may be considered under exceptional circumstances.
 IRCPL encourages the use of this grant for primary research, including access to archives, travel expenses, and research assistantships.
-The grant cannot be used for salary, stipends, Per Diem, teaching-assistant wages or technology purchases.
+The grant cannot be used for salary, stipends, teaching-assistant wages or technology purchases.
 Strong proposals will include funding from other sources and partnerships between multiple faculty members.

 Applications must be submitted by an individual with the authority to serve as a principal investigator, who will assume primary responsibility for the project at Columbia University.

 Eligible projects could include:

 • Field research

 • Conferences, seminars, and speakers series

 Applicants are encouraged to speak with Walid Hammam (IRCPL Associate Director) about their projects prior to submission.

 Joint Projects will be managed by IRCPL and the faculty/scholars involved in the project.
 Part of our intention is to facilitate work on the study of religion and public life for colleagues who do not have institutional support (or limited funding options).
 Joint Projects are an opportunity for Columbia faculty to engage directly with IRCPL and work with the Institute in managing projects and research.
 As such, IRCPL will not transfer money to external departments.